meshery/meshery/docs/pages/project/contributing/contributing-ui-tests.md

 For more detail, you can read the [Playwright Cli docs](https://playwright.dev/docs/test-cli)

-## Testing Meshery & Local Provider
+## Testing Meshery & Local

 By default our test cases is running against both Meshery and Local Provider, we are utilizing playwright feature such as:

-- StorageState: In meshery setup auth, we have 2 storage state, which store a session for both Meshery and Local provider.
+- StorageState: In meshery [setup auth](https://github.com/meshery/meshery/blob/master/ui/tests/e2e/auth.setup.js), we have 2 storage state, which store a session for both Meshery and Local provider.
 - Project: After the setup completed it will run project based test which depends on storage state for one for Local Provider and one for Meshery Provider
 - Test Parameterize: In Local provider we are limiting some feature, to test against missing feature, we leverage this playwright feature to check or even skipping the test is not possible to run, To do the check you need to specify `provider` directly from the test, and make sure the test is wrapped using Project fixture: